tramlinehq/tramline/README.md

 ## Contributing 🧑‍💻

-We are early and listening.
+We are in early-stages and listening.
 We would <3 feedback in any of the following ways:

 - Join our [Discord](https://discord.com/invite/u7VwyvBV2Z) and ask us questions and/or let us know your thoughts
 - Submit a [feature request or bug report](https://github.com/tramlinehq/tramline/issues/new/choose)
-- Open a PR (see our instructions on local development here.)
+- Open a PR (see our instructions on local development here)

 ## Open-source vs. paid 💡